The Layoff Lady

 Here are a few questions to ask yourself as you determine your portfolio goals:

 • Who is your primary audience?
 Who specifically are you creating this for?
-Answers may include recruiters, hiring managers, potential employers, colleagues, or people who may be looking for a freelancer.
+Answers may include recruiters, hiring managers, potential employers, or people who may be looking for a freelancer.

 • Who are your additional audiences?
 Who else might you want to access your portfolio?
 Perhaps the main goal is to share this with hiring managers, but a secondary goal is to share it with a colleague looking for ideas.

 • What would you like your primary audience to learn about you from your portfolio?
 Is your goal to show your wide range of skills?
-Are you trying to do a deeper dive into your whole work process by going deeper on one comprehensive project?
+Are you trying to do a deeper dive into your whole work process by sharing details on one comprehensive project?
 Do you want to show how you've used project management principles by highlighting projects in three very different industries?
 Choose your focus, then create accordingly.

 • How much context or positioning does each work sample need?
 Can your primary audience just look at a work sample and garner what they need?
 If not, what context is needed, and how can you provide that?